 - Test results will be available on the texasassessment.gov portal at a date TBD.

-For the December 2022 STAAR EOC administration, OOD and OOS examinees must register online.
-The OOD and OOS test site directory with the list of participating campuses and specific dates and times for each assessment can be found online on the registration form.
-This form will be available starting October 10, 2022.
+For the Spring 2023 STAAR EOC administration, OOD and OOS examinees must register online.
+The STAAR Out-of-School and Out-of-District Frequently Asked Questions can be found here.
+The OOD and OOS test site directory with the list of participating campuses can be found online here.
+The form to register for a test can be found by clicking here.

 The Texas Assessments of Knowledge and Skills (TAKS) tests are no longer being administered.
 Former TAKS examinees (including former Texas Assessment of Knowledge and Skills (TAAS) and Texas Educational Assessment of Minimal Skills (TEAMS) examinees) can take the appropriate State of Texas Assessments of Academic Readiness (STAAR®) test.
 STAAR may be used as an alternate assessment to meet graduation testing requirements for former TAKS, TAAS, and TEAMS examinees.

-The December 2022 STAAR EOC OOD and OOS registration window opens on Monday, October 10, 2022.
-Registration deadline for the December assessments is Friday, October 28, 2022.
-The registration link will be posted on October 10, 2022.
+The Spring 2023 STAAR EOC OOD and OOS registration window opens on Monday, January 27, 2023.
+Registration deadline for the Spring assessments is Wednesday, February 8, 2023.

 The assessments will be administered as follows:

-Program Evaluation is a component of the Testing and Evaluation Department located in Student Services.
+Program Evaluation is a component of the Office of Research and Development located in Student Services.
 This unit responds to federal, state and other grant-funded program requirements and directly supports District Strategic Plan Goal III, Objective 7: Use data to inform and drive instructional decision-making.
 Accountability reports, program evaluations, and other ad hoc reports provide important information used to evaluate instructional and program effectiveness and to increase student achievement.

-Contact Testing and Evaluation Department at 210-397-8726 for any questions and further information.
+Contact the Office of Research and Development at 210-397-8726 for any questions and further information.